happybono/SonataSmooth/README.md

 Note : This snippet shows the non‑Adaptive, smoothing‑only path.
 Runtime uses the derivative‑capable overload and switches to asymmetric coefficients near edges when Adaptive is selected.

 #### Derivative Order (`derivOrder`)
-Used only when Savitzky–Golay is selected.
+Used only when Savitzky-Golay is selected.

 | Value | Meaning | Typical Use |
 |-------|---------|-------------|